bowman2001/perplexdoc/content/doc/intro/workflow/getting-started/index.md

 └── themes
 ```

-As Hugo themes usually do, Perplex includes its folders for {$archetypes}, {$assets}, {$layouts} and {$static} and the corresponding folders in the project root are meant for additional material or modified templates to override the ones from the theme with the same name.
+As Hugo themes usually do, Perplex includes its folders for {$archetypes}, {$assets}, {$layouts} and {$static}.
+The corresponding folders in the project root are only meant for additional material or modified templates to override the ones from the theme with the same name.

-The {$themes} folder can hold as many themes as we like and there are three ways to use a public theme from a Git repository:
+There are three ways to get a theme from a Git repository:

 1. Download and unzip its compressed file package in the {$themes} folder.
 This is the fastest way and the best option for a try-out.

 2. Clone it with [**Git**](https://git-scm.com/) into the {$themes} folder.
 If you already are using Git for your project, you probably should clone the theme as a submodule.
-This is also the best workflow to contribute to the development of a Hugo theme or module. (**Caution**: Git submodules need some additional care.)
+This is also the workflow to contribute to the development of a Hugo theme or module, because now you have the possibility to submit your own changes (**Caution**: Git submodules need some additional care.)

 3. Import a theme as a Hugo module.
 You need a recent [Golang environment](https://go.dev) – Hugo modules rely on Go modules.
 The Hugo docs provide a [guide to this feature](https://gohugo.io/hugo-modules).
-Once set up, Hugo modules are the easiest way to update themes or other external components, content etc. There is a simple example for a theme module in the file [{$module.yaml}]({{< relref "moduleyaml" >}}).
+Once set up, Hugo modules are the best way to update themes or other external components, content etc. There is a simple example for a theme module in the file [{$module.yaml}]({{< relref "moduleyaml" >}}).

 When you chose option 1. or 2., you need to tell Hugo to use the theme in the [config file]({{< relref "configyaml.md#8" >}}).
 With 3. (the module) you don’t.
 Hugo includes modules by default as themes.

 ## Having trouble with Hugo?

-When you encounter problems specifically with Hugo and don’t find an answer in its [documentation][hugodoc], the [Hugo community](https://discourse.gohugo.io) will support you.
-Please search the forum archive, because most likely your problem has already been answered.
+When you encounter problems specifically with Hugo and can’t find an answer in its [documentation][hugodoc], the [Hugo community](https://discourse.gohugo.io) will support you.
+Please search the forum archive, because most likely your problem has already been answered there.
 If you are confronted with a new problem, please read the guidelines **How to Request Help** at the top of the site first, before you submit your request.
 You may need to provide a (temporary) public repository to let people inspect your code in detail.

-All problems specifically with this theme or this documentation should be addressed in [their repositories](/doc/intro/perplex#trouble)!
+All problems with this theme or this documentation should be addressed in [their repositories](/doc/intro/perplex#trouble)!

 [hugodoc]: https://gohugo.io/documentation
 [cc]: https://creativecommons.org/licenses/by-sa/4.0/